ORGANISATION NAMEParis Institute for Advanced Study

 - the career path of the applicant;

-- the quality of the scientific contacts of the applicant in France, and the applicant’s capacity to collaborate with French scholars and research teams (organization of scientific events, participation in seminars, preparation of a joint research project for an application for international funding, etc.).
+- the quality of the scientific contacts of the applicant in France, and the applicant’s capacity to collaborate with colleagues from Sorbonne University.

-- a detailed research proposal (25 000 characters maximum, spaces included, bibliography not included).
-The proposal should include :
+- a detailed research proposal (25,000 characters maximum, spaces included.
+This count does not include the bibliography).
+The proposal should include:

 - work planning, timescales

-- existing or planned scientific cooperation and contacts in France
+- existing or planned scientific cooperation and contacts in Sorbonne University and in France

 - bibliography (books and articles cited);